-After docketing and computerizing the complaint, the newly created file is held in the Grand Jury Unit pending receipt of required initial information such as police reports, witness statements, hospital records, arrest history and laboratory reports.
+After docketing and computerizing the complaint, the newly created file is held in the Grand Jury Unit pending receipt of required initial information such as police reports, witness statements, hospital records, and arrest history and laboratory reports.
 Completed files and original investigations are reviewed by the legal staff to determine if more investigation is required prior to proceeding to stage two.

-The charges in the files are reviewed and recommended for one of the following dispositions; prepare for grand jury presentation, administrative dismissal, administrative remand to Municipal Court or referred for pre-trial intervention through the Criminal Case Management Office.
+The charges in the files are reviewed and recommended for one of the following dispositions; prepare for grand jury presentation, administrative dismissal, and administrative remand to Municipal Court or referred for pre-trial intervention through the Criminal Case Management Office.

 All of the recommendations are made based on various criteria, including the nature and admissibility of evidence, legality of search, criminal history of the defendant and feelings of the victim.
 Recommendations for dismissals and remands are forwarded to the County Prosecutor for his approval.

 Certain criminal cases are negotiated prior to indictment.
 These cases receive close scrutiny, and the proposed sentence recommendations are fully discussed with any victims of the crime and/or their families.
 Often, these are private counsel cases wherein there is more interest in an early, reasonable solution of the matter.
-Absent any subsequent prosecution problems, the best plea offer for the file will be made pre-indictment.
+Absent any subsequent prosecution problems, the best plea offer for the file will be made pre-indictment at Pre-Indictment Court.
 Often pre-grand jury screening will reveal appropriate candidates for P.T.I.
 These charges will be sent to the Criminal Case Management Office as a P.T.I. referral.

 Staff attorneys prepare a synopsis of each case that will be used as an outline thereafter.
 They interview potential witnesses in preparation for Grand Jury presentation.
 The Grand Jury Coordinator prepares the Grand Jury schedule, subpoenas witnesses, and prepares necessary documents for the presentation.

 The Gloucester County Grand Jury consists of one panel.
 The panel meets once a week for a four month term every Wednesday.
-Grand Jury staff attorneys provide orientation sessions for the panel at the start of it's terms.
+Grand Jury staff attorneys provide orientation sessions for the panel at the start of its terms.
 Most cases are presented by an attorney assigned to the section.
 Cases involving homicide, sex crimes, child abuse, domestic violence, vehicular homicide, insurance fraud or drugs are generally handled as vertical prosecutions with an assigned trial attorney to cover all grand jury stages and all trial section procedures.

 After grand jury cases are presented, the staff prepares the indictments and appropriate notices.
 Indicted files are then sent to the Trial Section for further activity.
 No-billed files are sent to the records section for closing, and remanded files are prepared for referral to Municipal Court.
 Indictment information is prepared for media release.

-Assistant Prosecutor Vincent Malfitano
+Assistant Prosecutor Temperance Williamson